THCi-phil/Process_Pixels_Plugin_dev_example/README.md

    ***      Needs to match what you put in pom.xml  ***
    - The first entry before the first comma "Process" means your plugin will be appended to the bottom of the Process menu in ImageJ.
    - The second entry is the name that will appear in the menu - I think it has to match what you put in pom.xml name field
-   - The third entry, needs to be the concatenation of what you edited the groupID and artefactID to in pom.xml Edit 2: not quite, I think it NEEDS to match the properties > main-class  in pom.xml
+   - The third entry, needs to match the properties > main-class  in pom.xml
             and it's helpful if that is consistent with the groupID and artefactID
             although the group id is only com.my_Company whereas in properties the package-name is com.my_company.imagej
             and main-class is com.my_company.imagej.thePluginClassName